-With the London Marathon deadline looming, training for most people has well and truly kicked into full gear.
-While some may be feeling the February blues and lacking motivation.
+With the Marathon deadline looming, training for most people has well and truly kicked into full gear.

-I have selected 5 of these tests for you to try yourself and determine if you are marathon ready
+We have selected 5 of these tests for you to try yourself and determine if you are marathon ready.

 HEEL RAISE: Stand on 1 leg with only your fingertips touching the wall for support.
 Smoothly raise your heel up and down at the rate of 1 repetition every 2 seconds